Council on Academic Accreditation in Audiology and Speech-Language Pathology

-The CAA holds two 3½-day meetings per year at the ASHA National Office, typically the third Wednesday-Saturday of February and third Wednesday-Saturday of July, and a 1-day meeting in conjunction with the ASHA Convention.
+The CAA holds three meetings per year at the ASHA National Office—two 3½ day meetings on the third Wednesday–Saturday of February and third Wednesday–Saturday of July, and one 2½ day meeting in the fall.
 Attendance and participation at CAA's face-to-face meetings is expected.
 Specific committees of the council hold several conference calls per year and the full council may hold 2 conference calls per year.

 During certain periods of the year, it is anticipated that Council members may average 4–6 hours per week for CAA activities.
-Members establish accreditation standards, conduct in-depth evaluations of accreditation and reaccreditation applications to determine compliance with established standards, accredit qualified graduate programs, and monitor compliance over the period of accreditation through review of annual reports.
-The CAA relies heavily on technology and its Collaborate site to conduct program reviews and other Council work.
+Members establish accreditation standards, conduct in-depth evaluations of accreditation applications to determine compliance with established standards, accredit qualified graduate programs, and monitor compliance over the period of accreditation through review of annual reports.
+CAA members also serve as faculty for training workshops and educational sessions throughout the year.
+The CAA relies heavily on technology to conduct program reviews and other Council work.

 Desired Service Qualifications/Experiences

 The Council consists of voting members with the following qualifications: